Minimal

 Please ensure the vehicle is turned off when exiting the vehicle to prevent unauthorized access and theft.

-8.2 Types of Pedal 4 Access Permissions
+3.1.2 Types of Pedal 4 Access Permissions

-• Assigned vehicle access - Your fob will unlock and start only a specific vehicle.
+• Assigned vehicle access - Your key fob will unlock and start only a specific vehicle.
 You will be notified of your assigned vehicle by the fleet coordinator.

 • Key specific access - Grants access to multiple vehicles via an online vehicle management portal, contact your assigned fleet coordinator to understand which vehicles you have access to.

-• Full Fleet Access - Grants access to any vehicle in the fleet.
+• Full fleet access - Grants access to any vehicle in the fleet.
 This access is typically reserved for supervisors, service technicians, or shift leads.

-8.3 Locking and Unlocking the Vehicle
+3.1.3 Locking and Unlocking the Vehicle

 Close up of vehicle start NFC

-To Lock the vehicle
+To lock the vehicle

 Attention